gura-conf/gura/README.md

     print(f'Host -> {host}')
 ```

-[Javascript/Typescript][gura-js-parser] parser is also available.
-Rust and C++ implementations are being currently developed and will be available shortly.
+[Javascript/Typescript][gura-js-parser] parser is also available!
+Check the [complete implementation list](#library-implementations) to see available libraries.
+Other programming languages implementations are being currently developed and will be available shortly.

 ## Index